 Sensitive tooth causes

 Sensitivity to hot, cold, sweet, and acidic foods and drinks is most commonly caused by a cavity.
-It may not be visible yet, but it’s best to take care of it as soon as possible.
+It may not be visible yet, but it is best to address it as soon as possible.

-The rest of the symptoms mentioned above are usually the result of dentin hypersensitivity.
-This condition is prevalent in age groups of 25-40 years and related to several risk factors.
+The remaining symptoms mentioned above are usually due to dentin hypersensitivity.
+This condition is prevalent in the 25-40-year age group and is associated with several risk factors.

 Recent dental procedures

-If you’ve had a crown, bridge, or even just a filling done lately, you are likely to experience sensitivity for up to a week, before it subsides on its own.
-In some cases, it may last as long as 6 months.
-That’s a normal reaction and there’s no need to be concerned.
+If you have had a crown, bridge, or even just a filling done lately, you are likely to experience sensitivity for up to a week before it subsides on its own.
+In some cases, it may last up to 6 months.
+That is a normal reaction, and there is no need to be concerned.
 However, if persistent irritation worries you, consult a dentist.

 Fractures and cavities

-Some cavities, cracks and fractures are very small and indiscernible to the eye.
-Still, they can cause a significant amount of discomfort.
+Some cavities, cracks, and fractures are tiny and indiscernible to the eye.
+Still, they can cause significant discomfort.
 This is because tubes that lead directly to nerve endings are exposed and vulnerable to stimuli.

 Worn-down fillings or enamel

 When enamel is worn down, dentin or cementum becomes exposed.
 These are a lot less dense.
-What’s more, they contain tubes and canals to the nerves and cells in the tooth.
-If this is the case, stimuli like hot or cold foods irritate the tooth and cause sharp pain.
+What is more, they contain tubes and canals to the nerves and cells in the tooth.
+If this is the case, stimuli such as hot or cold foods can irritate the tooth and cause sharp pain.

 Enamel can be prematurely worn down by:

-If your brushing is too vigorous or if your toothbrush has bristles that are simply too hard, you can damage the outer layer of your teeth.
+If you brush too vigorously or use a toothbrush with bristles that are too hard, you can damage the outer layer of your teeth.
 The same goes for bruxism, which often occurs at night.

-A diet high in acidic foods and drinks is very dangerous to the enamel.
+A diet high in acidic foods and drinks is hazardous to the enamel.
 The substance basically dissolves it, leaving the tooth exposed.

-GERD, or gastroesophageal reflux, is a condition that causes stomach acids to come back up into the mouth.
+GERD, or gastroesophageal reflux, is a condition that causes stomach acid to back up into the esophagus.
 Frequent vomiting (from disease, bulimia, or pregnancy-related) may have a similar outcome.

-Genetics also play a role, as some people simply have thinner enamel, or may have been born with enamel defects.
+Genetics also plays a role, as some people have thinner enamel or were born with enamel defects.

 Infections

-Sinus infections and other inflammation in the skull, even for a while after they are cured, may also cause pain in the teeth and jaws.
-This is because the swelling increases pressure in the skull.
+Sinus infections and other inflammation in the skull, even after they are cured, may also cause pain in the teeth and jaws.
+This is because the swelling increases intracranial pressure.
 This irritates nerve endings.

 Gum issues

 Shrinking gums, a condition that is very common after the age of 40, expose cementum, a very sensitive part of your teeth and roots.
-This can cause significant discomfort and may be a sign of more serious conditions like gum disease.
+This can cause significant discomfort and may be a sign of more serious conditions, such as gum disease.

-Periodontitis may lead to a lot of pain and discomfort.
+Periodontitis may cause significant pain and discomfort.
 Teeth become loose and may even fall out.

 What helps sensitive teeth?